Turmeric curcumin supplementation: Is it worth the hype?

-A recent review stated that turmeric curcumin supplements helped people against inflammatory diseases who explicitly consumed side with other drug therapy.
-If you are like-minded for healthy habits and can stick to them, then turmeric curcumin supplementation will work for you.
+A recent review stated that turmeric curcumin supplementation helped people against inflammatory diseases who explicitly consumed side with other drug therapy.
+If you are like-minded for healthy habits and can stick to them, then turmeric curcumin supplements will work for you.
 Inconsistency isn’t going to make any difference.
 It’s up to you to be active and take the supplement regularly.

 - Is turmeric (curcumin) worth the hype?

 - Turmeric Curcumin Effectiveness

 - IBS & IBD

 Supplement makers hype turmeric curcumin as an anti-inflammatory agent that relieves pain and supports heart health.
 The supplement manufacturers believe curcumin, the active chemical in turmeric root, can help soothe chronic inflammation.

 Turmeric’s plant compounds work as antioxidants, the active one being curcumin.
 Curcumin is a type of polyphenol known for its antioxidant activity.
 Also, polyphenols give the entire plant-bitterness, acidity, color, flavor, and oxidative ability.
 Likewise, the polyphenol benefits of turmeric include the following:

 - Anti-inflammatory content.